 Countering Terrorism and the Proliferation of Weapons of Mass Destruction Act 2004 (formerly known as the Terrorism Suppression Act 2004)

-To assist reporting institutions to address their obligations under the Financial Transactions Reporting Act 2017 (FTRA), CIFIU has released Financial Transactions Reporting Practice Guidelines.
-Guidance is provided on the following matters:
+To assist reporting institutions to address their obligations under the Financial Transactions Reporting Act 2017 (FTRA), the CIFIU has released guidance on the following matters:

 • Risk assessments

 • Customer due diligence